kullrich/PolyPanner/README.md

 ### Validate installation

-To validate the installation you can run the following unit test.
+To validate the installation you can run the following unit test which should take under 20 seconds to complete.
 Docker is required to run metaBAT2 during the unit test.
 The unit test runs on a small mock dataset composed of 4 DNA libraries, each with ~20k paired reads (2x150nt).

 ```
 make test